yo-yo-yo-jbo/dangerous_dave/README.md

 There is another place where the initial state for each level is saved (again in a `10`-element array), which includes the `starting X position`, `starting Y position` and the `initial motion` (which can be `stationary` or `falling`).

 It's interesting to see that levels contain the `warp zones` tiles in them, they are not special levels at all!
-The metadata for `warp zones` is saved in a different offset in the file, alongside two global variables that are shared for all warp zones:
+The metadata for `warp zones` is saved in a different offset in the file, alongside two constants that are shared for all warp zones:
-1. `The starting Y position for warp zones` is global.
+1. `The starting Y position for warp zones` is constant.
 That makes sense since all warp zones display an animation of Dave falling in a some sort of "tube".
-2. `The motion flags for warp zones` is global.
+2. `The motion flags for warp zones` is constant.
 That motion flag has realistically two options: `falling` and `stationary`.
 Since Dave is `falling` in all warp zones, it's a global variable.
 3. `Starting X coordinate` for each warp level is saved in an array of `10` elements.
 4. `Horizontal shift` for each level is saved in an array of `10` elements.